best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 ```

-Here we discuss an example from [rOpenSci](https://ropensci.org/); a community led initiative that curates open source, statistical R packages. rOpenSci apply a rigorous, open peer review process to assure the quality of packages before including them in their collection.

-In this example, from colleagues at Public Health England, [the `fingertipsR` package is reviewed](https://github.com/ropensci/software-review/issues/168).
-The initial comment, which describes the package, includes a check against a list of minimum requirements.
-Two detailed external reviews are then conducted before the package is accepted - these reviews include additional checks for common aspects of code packages, like documentation, example and automated testing.
-Perhaps the most informative part of these reviews, however, is the detailed comments.
-Here the reviewers highlight problems, ask questions to clarify aspects of the package design and suggest improvements to the implementation of the code (with examples).
-Following the reviews, additional comments describe how the reviewers requested changes have been addressed.
-And finally, there is a sign off to confirm that the reviewers are satisfied with the package.

 Internal review should be carried out within your teams.
 Reviewing code from those with more and less experience is beneficial.